 Also check out these online resources that can help you get started with some digital basics.

-The BeConnected learning website was created for the eSafety Commissioner and contains online courses to top up your skills at your own pace:
+The BeConnected learning website was created for the eSafety Commissioner and contains online courses to top up your skills at your pace:

 24 Wiseman St, Shorewell Park

-Need some help with learning how to use a computer?
+Computers for seniors: Do you need some help with learning how to use a computer?
 Book an appointment with Shandel on 6433 3219

 30 Alexander St, Burnie